Back to blog

 The clearest finding is how few citations are durable.
 We counted every time a brand was named in a category, then grouped those citations by how many engines agreed.

-More than two thirds of the brands that earned a citation earned it in only one engine.
-That visibility can vanish the moment a buyer switches from ChatGPT to Gemini.
+Most brands that earned a citation earned it in only one engine.
+That visibility can vanish the moment a buyer switches engines.
 Durable visibility, the kind that survives the buyer’s choice of tool, is the 14% that all three engines agree on.

 How small is the consensus shortlist?